finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlBackgroundExecutionApi.md

             var apiInstance = new SqlBackgroundExecutionApi(config);
             var body = select Str, Takes500Ms from Testing1K where UseLinq = true and [Int] <= 120;  // string | The LuminesceSql query to kick off.
-            var scalarParameters = new Dictionary<string, string>(); // Dictionary<string, string> | Json encoded dictionary of key-value pairs for scalar parameter values to use in the sql execution. (optional) var queryName = Intentionally slow test query;  // string | A name for this query.
+            var executionId = 686a0b70-0e97-4187-a2ab-509cf6d1091b;  // string | An explicit ExecutionId to use.
+This must be blank OR assigned to a valid GUID-as-a-string.
+It might be ignored / replaced, for example if using the query cache and a cached query is found. (optional) var scalarParameters = new Dictionary<string, string>(); // Dictionary<string, string> | Json encoded dictionary of key-value pairs for scalar parameter values to use in the sql execution. (optional) var queryName = Intentionally slow test query;  // string | A name for this query.
 This goes into logs and is available in `Sys.Logs.HcQueryStart`. (optional) var timeoutSeconds = 1200;  // int? | Maximum time the query may run for, in seconds: <0 → ∞, 0 → 7200 (2h) (optional)  (default to 0)